epomatti/azure-servicebus-performance-benchmark/README.md

 az servicebus namespace authorization-rule keys list -g $group --namespace-name $namespace --name "RootManageSharedAccessKey" --query "primaryConnectionString" -o tsv
 ```

+Create the `app.properties` file as explained in the previous section.

 For better performance, add a [Private Endpoint](https://learn.microsoft.com/en-us/azure/service-bus-messaging/private-link-service) and attach it to the VM subnet.